prototype-59/OpenFusion/README.md

        Alpers Disease       Progressive Cerebral Poliodystrophy
    <br>
 2. Create a project file, e.g. `myProject.yml`.
-Sinmply use provided template for your porjects.
+Simply use provided template for your porjects.
    <br>
 3. Run:

        ./OpenFusion.py -p myProject.yml
-   The program will create SQLite database specified in the project file.
+   The program will create SQLite database as specified in the project file.
 In addition, it will create a file containing PubMed articles in MEDLINE format, so you don't have to download them again if you wish to recreate the database.

 ### Database
 The SQLite database created by a program can be used for futher research, displayed on the web as tables or as graphs.